-Unfortunately, they don’t really teach saving and investing at school.
-The good news is, we are here to guide you through so that you are clear what are the pros and cons of saving versus investing, the differences, and what products or instruments are available for you to choose.
+Unfortunately, they don’t teach investing at school.
+The good news is, we are here to guide you through so that you are clear when you need to save and when to invest, the difference between the two concepts, and what products or instruments you can tap on.

 The purpose of saving is to allocate a certain amount of money and put it aside to cover your needs.
-For example, you save 30% of your income for groceries and commuting.
+In short, saving gives you financial prudence.
+But saving by itself is useless if not followed up with a plan.
+For example, you could allocate 20% of your income for to save for a rainy day.
 Saving money is practically harmless.
-The amount of money you put into your savings account remains the same over time, unless you withdraw it.
+The amount of money you put into your savings account remains the same over time – unless you withdraw it.

 Saving is good for short-term goals like buying a new pair of shoes, paying for an online course, or planning a holiday.
 But when you talk about longer-term financial goals, investing might be a better answer.